 - Economy 101: To Improve the Malaysian Economy: Stop Pissing Others Off

-An excellent documentary that how the Chinese Military systematically builds up the smaller reef into a large island that can accommodate a large number of military personnel, assets and weapons.
+An excellent documentary that how the Chinese Military systematically builds up the smaller reef into a large island that can accommodate a large number of military personnel, assets, and weapons.
 It also shows how aggressive and arrogant China is in respecting international laws and maritime customs that all other countries are following.
 It is unlikely that the final solution for this conflict will be a diplomatic one.

-China’s naval control is spread over the 3 main regions namely the northern region which will see engagements with Russia and South Korea, the eastern region which will see engagements with Taiwan and Japan and finally the southern region which will see engagements with Vietnam, Philipines, Malaysia, Thailand, Brunei and very likely in future, India, US and Australia.
+China’s naval control is spread over the 3 main regions namely the northern region which will see engagements with Russia and South Korea, the eastern region which will see engagements with Taiwan and Japan and finally the southern region which will see engagements with Vietnam, Philipines, Malaysia, Thailand, Brunei and very likely in future, India, US, and Australia.

-Presently despite being surrounded by ASEAN countries who have capable naval assets, in combination, they are not as strong as the US to face up to the Chinese intrusions which happen on a very regular basis.
+Presently despite being surrounded by ASEAN countries who have capable naval assets, in combination, they are not as strong as the US to face up to Chinese intrusions which happen on a very regular basis.

 China is also looking at a higher presence in the Indian Ocean and they may have a base in the form of Sri Lanka’s Hambantota Port which has been leased for 99 years to China for debt repayment.
 Of course, presently China is not a big player in the Indian Ocean due to the overwhelming presence of the powerful Indian Navy and airpower support from the bases in the Indian continent.

 Type-055 destroyer has a very slick, modern design that is comparable with the new warship designs from the US and Europe.
-Being a large ship, it has the space to carry a number of new radars and weapons covering the air, surface and underwater.
-Couple this with other smaller support vessels and an aircraft carrier, the Chinese Navy can form a formidable force away from its home base.
+Being a large ship, it has the space to carry a number of new radars and weapons covering the air, surface, and underwater.
+Couple this with other smaller support vessels and an aircraft carrier, and the Chinese Navy can form a formidable force away from its home base.
 Image source: Wikipedia

 China’s Type-055 Destroyer

-One of the key game-changers for the Chinese Navy is the introduction of the new stealth guided missile large destroyer classified as Type-055 destroyer.
+One of the key game-changers for the Chinese Navy is the introduction of the new stealth-guided missile large destroyer classified as a Type-055 destroyer.
 The ship is designed and built in China and the Chinese Navy is expected to have 16 of these ships on active duty.
 It has a crew of 300 personnel and is able to reach a top speed of 30 knots.
 Its length is 180 meters and runs on 4 gas turbine engines that can provide an output of 28 MW.

 Now the Type-055 is, at least in general terms, comparable to the U.S. Navy’s Ticonderoga Class AEGIS cruisers.